Exclusive: Nissan plans more shift cuts at Japan car plants due to low demand, sources say

 Night shifts on a second line at Kyushu will also likely be cancelled between July 20-31, the sources said, adding that a plant in Tochigi prefecture will be closed over eight days next month.

-(This story corrects timeframe in paragraph 2 to "June 29 to July 31")
+The latest output cut would be another big hit for its Kyushu plant.
+Much of the plant's production is exported.

+The plant makes the Rogue, Nissan's top-selling SUV crossover model, whose sales have slowed ahead of plans to launch a remodelled version this year.

-(Reporting by Maki Shiraki; Writing by Naomi Tajitsu; Editing by David Dolan)
+(Reporting by Maki Shiraki; Writing by Naomi Tajitsu; Editing by David Dolan and Clarence Fernandez)